raghava505/Automated-Performance-Report-Generator-Load-Runner/README.md

 ---

 # Collect your first report
-1. Enter into interactive mode
-    (optional : run this if you want to fetch the latest changes)
+1.  (optional : run this if you want to fetch the latest changes)

     ```
     cd $REPORT_GENERATOR_ROOT_PATH/save-report-data-to-mongo
     git pull origin main
     ```

+2. Enter into interactive mode
     ```
     docker exec -it load-report-generator bash
     ```

-2. Run the python script and enter required details to collect the report data and save to mongo:
+3. Run the python script and enter required details to collect the report data and save to mongo:
     ```
     python3 scripts/main.py
     ```